MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce il logaritmo in base&10; dell'argomento
+ Restituisce il logaritmo in base 10 dell'argomento

 ##  <a name="logf"></a>logf
  Calcola il logaritmo di base e dell'argomento